 The important things to know:

--If you previously purchased the original versions of Eat Italy, EAT FLORENCE and EAT VENICE these apps will no longer be supported or updated.
+-If you previously purchased the original versions of Eat Italy, EAT ROME, EAT FLORENCE and EAT VENICE these apps will no longer be supported or updated.
 They will continue to work on your phone in the current operating system, but they will eventually start to degrade since I am no longer able to update the software.

 -My new app EAT ITALY is free.

--Eat Italy, Eat Milan, Eat Italy and Eat Venice can be bought as in app purchases in EAT ITALY.
+-Eat Rome, Eat Milan, Eat Florence, Eat Umbria, Eat Torino and Eat Venice can be bought as in app purchases in EAT ITALY.